About the Author

 A groundbreaking look at the ways institutions of the past continue to sway attitudes of the present, Deep Roots demonstrates how social beliefs persist long after the formal policies that created those beliefs have been eradicated.

-Behind the Book is brought to you by HKS Library & Knowledge Services, in collaboration with the Office of Communications & Public Affairs.
+Behind the Book is brought to you by HKS Library & Research Services, in collaboration with the Office of Communications & Public Affairs.
 Special thanks to the Ash Center for original interview footage.
 If you have any requests, comments or suggestions, please contact us.

 [Alessandra Seiter] The enslavement of African Americans ended 150 years ago.
 But does it still affect politics today?
 That's the question professors Maya Sen, Matthew Blackwell, and Avidit Acharya try to answer, in their book, Deep Roots: How Slavery Still Shapes Southern Politics.
 Their findings demonstrate how historical institutions continue to shape modern, political attitudes.
 On this episode of Behind the Book, co-authors Sen and Blackwell sit down to discuss the lasting effects of slavery in the US, and how we can disrupt a 150 year legacy of political attitudes in the south and beyond.
 Deep Roots began with a question: what makes US politics exceptionally conservative, and to what extent can this be traced to America's past?

 [Maya Sen] United States is a little bit more conservative than other western democracies.
 It's more conservative on things like religion, guns, incarceration.
 Just overall, is more conservative than countries in Europe, Japan, places such as this.